springernature/vpat/nature.md

 <td>
 Generally, visible and appropriately associated labels are provided for input fields.
 In some cases, a visually-hidden label may be provided instead (e.g. the main search component in the page banner).
 <br><br>
 Instructions such as those that explain mandatory fields may be absent or only present at the end of forms. (e.g. some payment information pages).
 Instructions for specific input fields may not be adequately associated (e.g. with ARIA) with the fields they describe.
+We are actively working to find and repair these problems.
 <br><br>
 In rare cases, input fields may use only placeholder text as instruction, without associated labels or ARIA descriptions.
 We are actively working to find and repair these problems.
 </td>